atkuzmanov/notification-system-kafka-2020/notification-sending-system/ANALYSIS_V1.0.md

 ## Requirements Analysis & Breakdown

-Goal:
+**Goal:**
-Build MVP with minimum set of required functionality to send notifications on three channels.
+Build MVP prototype with minimum set of required functionality to send notifications on three channels.

 - Tech stack based on requirements:
     - Java